lowRISC/opentitan/doc/project_governance/README.md

----
-title: "Introduction to the OpenTitan Project"
+# Introduction to the OpenTitan Project
----

 OpenTitan is a collaborative hardware and software development program with contributors from many organizations.
 This area gives some more information about how the project itself is organized and how to contribute.